Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

-Having defined the optimization problem (P3), its solution can be obtained numerically using the Manopt toolbox \cite{BoumalJMLR2014}.
-However, to reduce the high computational complexity associated with Manopt, the corresponding \ac{CGA} algorithm \cite{ShewchukCMU1994}, tailored for this problem, is derived in the sequel.
-This algorithm incorporates a closed-form expression for the gradient of the objective function, as seen in \eqref{eq:P3_obj}, enabling a more efficient implementation of the scattering matrix design.
+{In addition, to alleviate the high computational burden associated with Manopt, a tailored} \ac{CGA} algorithm \cite{ShewchukCMU1994} is derived in the sequel.
+This algorithm employs a closed-form expression for the gradient of the objective function, as given in \eqref{eq:P3a_obj}, thereby enabling a more efficient implementation of the scattering matrix design.